280224963/SideMenu-/SA_Project/SA报告.md

 ## Evolution Perspective
 The evolution perspective deals with concerns related to evolution during the lifetime of a system, it focuses on identifying the ability to be flexible in the face of inevitable change.
 As discussed by Rozanski and Woods, a flexible system should be able to deal with all possible types of changes that it may experience during its lifetime [1].
 Therefore, the changes throughout the lifetime of the project are analyzed, and the mechanisms in place to provide flexibility are discussed.
 Although only few change occur in the SlideMenu, this is still closely relevant to it.

-Thought out the years, SlideMenu has evolved a lot.
-At this moment SlideMenu has 28 releases, which started with release 2.0.7 in December 2015 and the latest release 5.0.3 in November 2018.
+Thought out the years, SideMenu has evolved a lot.
+At this moment SideMenu has 28 releases, which started with release 2.0.7 in December 2015 and the latest release 5.0.3 in November 2018.
 However the real first a few release can't be found on the Github repository anymore.
 This is probably because it was an alpha version and can not be put into use well.
 In order to understand the changes in the various releases, the release notes have been analyzed.
 These were found on the SlideMenu release page on Github.

-SlideMenu updates their current version number according to the semantic versioning convention.
+SideMenu updates their current version number according to the semantic versioning convention.
 SlideMenu releases can be categorized into two main categories: major updates that symbolize a new backwards compatibility baseline, and new versions containing novel features and bug fixes.

 The first type has occurred five times in the history of SlideMenu.
 The latter on the other hand, has an average frequency between 2-3 weeks.

 ![ep_release](https://github.com/280224963/SideMenu-/blob/master/picture/ep_release.png)

-Figure 7.1: gives an overview of SlideMenu and mentions the changes with the largest magnitude of change.
+Figure 7.1: gives an overview of SideMenu and mentions the changes with the largest magnitude of change.

 #### Gesture:
 As a mobile app control, gesture support is crucial.
 Jon Kent's initial changes focused on improving the support and optimization of various gestures and fixing some bugs that were not noticeable.

 #### Ui:
-Although SlideMenu is only about the implementation of the effect, the specific ui design is defined by the user, but Jon Kent still allows for more optimized screen adaptation and some black border problems, making the use of SlideMenu easier.
+Although SideMenu is only about the implementation of the effect, the specific ui design is defined by the user, but Jon Kent still allows for more optimized screen adaptation and some black border problems, making the use of SlideMenu easier.

 #### Animation:
 This part of the optimization is mainly implemented by other developers on github in 2017.
 Most of the time, the original animation effect is still used.
 In the optimization, the developer fixed some logic bugs in the animation call, achieving smoother, higher quality animations.

 #### Language:
-SlideMenu is written in the swift language, and this part of the maintenance is basic maintenance.
+SideMenu is written in the swift language, and this part of the maintenance is basic maintenance.
 Whenever there is a new version of swift release developer upgrade to accommodate the new version of the swift language.
 Later upgrade also support for calling SlideMenu with Objective-C.

 #### Use experience improvement：
-Jon kent has put a lot of effort into making the use of SlideMenu easier and more convenient, `SideMenuManager.default` serves as the primary instance as most projects will only need one menu across all screens.
+Jon kent has put a lot of effort into making the use of SideMenu easier and more convenient, `SideMenuManager.default` serves as the primary instance as most projects will only need one menu across all screens.
 User can show a different SideMenu, such as from a modal view controller presented from a previous SideMenu, just by doing the following:
 1. Declare a variable containing the custom `SideMenuManager` instance.
 If one wants it to define it globally and configure it in his app delegate if menus will be used on multiple screens.
 ``` swift
 let customSideMenuManager = SideMenuManager()